 After that, you’re done. macOS doesn’t give you as much control as Windows does, but as we explained, much of that control is irrelevant.
 The formatting process is simple, with Apple going as far as including step-by-step instruction above the options.

 The only thing you may need to pay attention to is the security options.
 By default, macOS formats your drive the same way that a quick format does on Windows, meaning the file structure is erased, but the binary data is still there.
-You can fully erase the data by using the security options.
+You can fully erase everything by using the security options.

 How to Fully Erase an External Hard Drive

-For all intents and purposes, your data is erased.
+For all intents and purposes, your information is erased.
 You can write new data to the drive, and your OS will show that all the space is available.
 If you’re disposing of a hard drive, though, someone can still access the data using a forensics tool.
 Essentially, those tools allow people to bypass the structure of the OS and piece together the files using the binary data.

-There are few options to fully remove data.
+There are few options to fully remove information.
 If you’re getting rid of the drive, a classic solution is to tap it a few times with a hammer to break the disks inside before recycling.
 If you need to remove data quickly and still want the drive to function, though, you’ll need a separate utility.

 One of the most common is Darik’s Boot and Nuke.
 It’s an open-source project that rewrites the data on your drive using random processes to ensure it isn’t recoverable.
 You can boot to DBAN instead of your OS to start the process, which is ideal if you’re recycling or selling your computer.

-If you’re looking to add to your external hard drive repertoire, read our external hard drive reviews.
+If you’re looking to add to your external drive repertoire, read our external hard drive reviews.
 There, you’ll find our favorite portable disks, including the SanDisk Extreme Portable SSD (read our SanDisk Extreme Portable review).